linhang-h/L2_Discrepancies/other_discrepancy/README.md

 This folder contains point sets and code related to the "Other Discrepancy" section of our paper.
-It will provide code for compute original and smoothed version of periodic, general and extreme L_2 discrepancy.
+It will provide code for computing original and smoothed version of periodic, general and extreme L_2 discrepancy.